A Wet room

-floor gully
+floor drainage gully

 It might sound obvious,

-to drain to.
-This simple fact is the
+important fact is the

-starting point for planning your wet room.
+starting point for planning your wet room -

 It is surprising how many people overlook

-this fairly basic requirement, focussing
+this fairly obvious requirement, focussing

 more on appearance than functionality.